exasol/exasol-testcontainers/doc/design.md

 ### ExaLoader in Common Docker Network
 `dsn~exaloader-in-common-docker-network~1`

-ETC allows running two test container in the same docker network so that the ExaLoader is able to execute `IMPORT` statements that import data from one database into the other.
+ETC allows running two Exasol containers in the same docker network so that the ExaLoader is able to execute `IMPORT` statements that import data from one database into the other.

 Covers: